Our attorneys put your interests first

 - Failure to provide accommodations at work for health reasons during pregnancy

-- Refusal to grant maternity leave to pregnant women
+- Refusal to grant maternity leave

 Pregnant women face discrimination in the workplace for many other reasons.
 Whatever legal issue you are facing, we are here to help you address all your legal issues and concerns.